-Submission and Change of Grade Requests Instructors are to submit final grades by Monday, break week 1 at 12:00 noon.
-Should an instructor determine an error or omission in a final grade, requests to change a final grade must be completed via the Grade of Grade Form located on the faculty portal and should be received by Friday, week 2\ of the subsequent quarter.
+Submission and Change of Grade Requests

+Instructors are to submit 11 week and module II final grades by Monday, break week 1 at 12:00 noon.
+Module I grades are due Monday, week 7 by 12:00 noon.
+The university reserves the right to change these deadlines due to holidays or altercation in academic calendars.
+Should an instructor determine an error or omission in a final grade, requests to change a final grade must be completed via the Change of Grade Form located on the faculty portal and should be received by Friday, week 2\ of the subsequent quarter.

-\In the instance where an error is discovered after Friday, week 2 of the subsequent quarter, the Senior Vice President of Academic Affairs/Provost must approve the change of grade request, and approvals may not occur 7 days beyond the instructor becoming aware of the error.
+\In the instance where an error is discovered after Friday, week 2 of the subsequent quarter, the Vice President/ Provost must approve the change of grade request, and approvals may not occur 7 days beyond the instructor becoming aware of the error.
 Changes in grades due to the Grievance/Official Complaint Procedure may not occur 90 days after the student became aware, or should have become aware, of the perceived violation.